dh4gan/taktent/README.md

 Code dependencies
 -----------------

-The code has been developed in Python 3.6, using numpy 1.14.3 and matplotlib 2.2.2
+The code has been developed in Python 3.6, using numpy 1.14.3 and matplotlib 2.2.2, and hence requires these for basic operation.

+If the user wishes to generate all-sky maps for their Observer objects, this will also require mpl_toolkits.basemap to be installed.

 The Name
 ---------